Alzheimer’s Disease

 DIAGNOSIS & TESTS

-The diagnosis of Alzheimer’s disease may take some time.
-There is no test that can tell your healthcare provider whether you have Alzheimer’s disease.
-So, to make sure your healthcare provider has plenty of information to help determine the cause of your symptoms, they may:
+An Alzheimer’s disease diagnosis may take some time.
+There is no test that can tell your healthcare provider whether you have the disease.
+Give your healthcare provider plenty of information to help determine the cause of your symptoms.
+Your healthcare provider may want to evaluate the following in you or your loved one:

-- Ask you questions about your daily routine and any changes in your behavior.
+- Daily routine and any changes in your behavior.

-- Perform medical tests, such as blood or urine tests.
+- Lab tests, such as blood or urine tests.

-- Perform brain scans to look for problems, such as stroke, that may be causing your symptoms.
+- Brain scans to look for problems, such as stroke, that may be causing symptoms

 Based on this information, your healthcare provider can almost always tell whether you have dementia.
 Your healthcare provider can tell whether Alzheimer’s disease is the cause of your dementia about 90% of the time.
 But Alzheimer’s disease can only be diagnosed with 100% accuracy after death, when the brain is examined under a microscope.
 The brain of a person who had Alzheimer’s disease will show very distinct changes that only happen when Alzheimer’s is the cause of dementia.